davidazad1/free_v2rayconf/README.md

 # free_v2rayconf
-free v2ray subscription for @free_v2rayconf telegram channel
+join @free_v2rayconf in telegram to use free subscriptions links for v2ray